Argentina's Fernandez asks Pope to intervene over Falklands

 Bergoglio's election caused mass emotional rejoicing in Argentina.

-Fernandez wore a black suit, white pearls and a brimmed hat with a matching bow for the meeting with Francis.
-They exchanged several gifts and kissed each other on the cheeks.
+Fernandez wore a black suit and brimmed hat with a matching bow for the meeting with Francis, at which they exchanged gifts.

-The Fernandez gifts included a metal cup and straw for drinking mate, a traditional Argentinian tea that the pope is known to like.
-He gave her a 17th century mosaic of St. Peter's Basilica.

-"I have never been kissed by a pope before," she told journalists.

 "There was a very difficult situation in 1978 when Argentina and Chile were almost at war and then John Paul II intervened and helped bring the two countries closer," she told reporters.